-These details should be sent to email@example.com or by post to Compliance Operations, The London Studios, Upper Ground, London SE1 9LT to arrive no later than the delivery date of the programme.
+These details should be sent to email@example.com or by post to Compliance Operations, ITV Compliance, Grays Inn Road, WC1X 8HF to arrive no later than the delivery date of the programme.
 Failure to provide these details may lead to delays in payment from ITV Network.
 The appropriate entities to be covered as additional insured parties are ITV Plc and its subsidiaries.

-ITV's insurance requirements are set out in the Terms of Trade and any enquiries should be made to your ITV Network Commercial Affairs contact, and any request for variation of these requirements must be made well in advance of delivery in writing to them.
+ITV's insurance requirements are set out in the Terms of Trade and any enquiries should be made to your ITV Network Commercial Affairs contact, and any request for variation of these requirements must be made well in advance of delivery in writing.

 FREQUENTLY ASKED QUESTIONS

-What if I need to make changes to a completed programme delivered as a file?
+What if I need to make changes to a programme already delivered to ITV?

-You can no longer recall a programme; the file must be deleted.
-If you need to delete a file that you have already delivered to ITV, please contact Content Operations at firstname.lastname@example.org
+If you need to re-deliver a file to ITV, please contact Content Operations at firstname.lastname@example.org

-Re-delivered new versions will also need to be re-complied before payment for delivery can be made.
+Re-delivered new versions will also need to be complied before payment for delivery can be made.

 New content will need to be delivered with a new production ID for the new version, so a Re-delivery Form will need to be completed.
-For clarity you will not receive anything back from Deluxe.
+Forc larity you will not receive anything back from TVT.

-As implementing any other delivery route can be costly and difficult at short notice, it is essential you contact Content Operations to discuss arrangements as soon as you are aware you might be delivering late.
-You should also notify your contact in ITV Business Affairs and your Compliance Advisor.
+Implementing any other delivery route can be costly and difficult at short notice.
+It is essential that you contact Content Operations to discuss delivery arrangements as soon as you are aware you might be delivering late.
+You should also notify ITV Business Affairs and your Compliance Advisor.

-Every production should have a Contracted Delivery Date, which is specified on your contract with ITV.
-The Contracted Delivery Day is the date that the finished programme should be received by Deluxe on behalf of ITV.
+Every production should have a Contracted Delivery Date, as specified on your contract with ITV.
+The Contracted Delivery Date is the date that the finished programme must be received by TVT on behalf of ITV.

 Is there an email address for contracted delivery date (CDD) changes?